Defra seeking views on eAML2 replacement

 Defra is seeking the views of pig keepers to help it develop a new reporting system to replace the current eAML2 system.

-The Department is looking for views from across the livestock sector on what works and what doesn’t in the current system for reporting births, deaths and movements of all farmed species and horses.
+The Department is looking for views from across the livestock sector on what works and what doesn’t in the current system for reporting births, deaths and movements of all farmed species and commercial horses.
 This includes pig keepers, both large and small, to get their perspective on how eAML2 works for pigs.

 “By better understanding what pig keepers are doing we can shape the new service around keepers needs.
 This is a great chance to shape the service and see what’s coming next,” Defra said.